-BlackBerry is all set to launch the Z30 in Canada on October 15.
+BlackBerry Z30 to be Launched in Canada on October 15th [VIDEO]

 The 5-inch BlackBerry will arrive on TELUS, MTS and Bell.
 Mobilesyrup reports that both Bell and TELUS have confirmed the launch date for Canada.
 They also indicate that there is every possibility that MTS will also launch the all-touch smartphone on the same date.
 The expected price for the BB10-powered mobile phone is around $600-$650.